The complete guide to starting an online marketplace in 2022

 Now, what are some concrete reasons to get into the online marketplace business?

 One of the biggest reasons is the network effect.
-It’s incorporated into online marketplaces and it brings together both of the sides of a transaction.
+It’s incorporated into online marketplaces and it brings together both sides of a transaction.
 Both between the customer and the platform and between the platform and the sellers.

 In short, the network effect is a phenomenon that as the user base grows, so does the value of the product.

 This makes it possible to scale much faster while having several different revenue streams without the need to manage your own inventory and logistics (if you choose not to, of course).

 It’s safe to say that starting your online marketplace is much different than starting an eCommerce business.
 And yet, it has some similarities.

 Let’s say you have an eCommerce business and you’re selling fitness accessories.
 Switching to the online marketplace business model will allow you to grow your business much faster.

 You could build a huge community around your online marketplace and allow other vendors to sell their own products.
 With new vendors, there will be new buyers.